 We may ask you when we need information that personally identifies you (personal information) or allows us to contact you.
 Generally, this information is requested when you are registering before entering a comment.
-Personal information collected by this site is limited to e-mail address, language, country or location, but may include other information when needed to provide a service you requested.
+Personal information collected by this site is limited to e-mail address, language, country, or location, but may include other information when needed to provide a service you requested.

-We, our service providers, advertisers and partners may collect various types of non-personally identifiable information when you visit any of our sites.
-A representative list of the types of non-personally identifiable information we may collect include: current Internet protocol address and type of browser you are using (e.g., Firefox, Internet Explorer), the type of operating system you are using, (e.g., Microsoft Windows or Mac OS), the domain name of your Internet service provider (e.g., Comcast, Verizon or AT&T), the web pages you have visited, sites visited before and after you visit the blog, the type of handheld or mobile device used to view the site (e.g., iPhone, Blackberry), location information, the content you have accessed and the advertisements you have been shown and/or clicked on.
+We, our service providers, advertisers, and partners may collect various types of non-personally identifiable information when you visit any of our sites.
+A representative list of the types of non-personally identifiable information we may collect includes: current Internet protocol address and type of browser you are using (e.g., Firefox, Internet Explorer), the type of operating system you are using, (e.g., Microsoft Windows or Mac OS), the domain name of your Internet service provider (e.g., Comcast, Verizon or AT&T), the web pages you have visited, sites visited before and after you visit the blog, the type of handheld or mobile device used to view the site (e.g., iPhone, Blackberry), location information, the content you have accessed and the advertisements you have been shown and/or clicked on.

 You also can engage with our content, such as video, games, applications, and other offerings, on or through third-party social networking sites, such as Facebook, or third-party social media plug-ins and applications.
-When you engage with our content on or through third party social networking sites, plug-ins and applications, you may allow us to have access to certain information from your social media profile (e.g., name, e-mail address, photo, gender, birthday, location, your list of friends, people you follow and/or who follow you, the posts or the ‘likes’ you make) to deliver the content or as part of the operation of the application.
+When you engage with our content on or through third-party social networking sites, plug-ins and applications, you may allow us to have access to certain information from your social media profile (e.g., name, e-mail address, photo, gender, birthday, location, your list of friends, people you follow and/or who follow you, the posts or the ‘likes’ you make) to deliver the content or as part of the operation of the application.

 How We Use the Information

-We may use the information you provide about yourself to fulfill your requests for the content, to respond to your inquiries, to enforce the legal terms that govern your use of our sites, and/or for the purposes for which you provided the information.
+We may use the information you provide about yourself to fulfill your requests for the content, to respond to your inquiries, enforce the legal terms that govern your use of our sites, and/or for the purposes for which you provided the information.

-We sometimes use this information to communicate with you, such as when we make changes to our agreements, to fulfill a request by you for a content, or to contact you about your account with us.
+We sometimes use this information to communicate with you, such as when we make changes to our agreements, to fulfill a request by you for content, or to contact you about your account with us.

 The information we collect in connection with our content is used to provide an interactive experience.
 We use this information to facilitate participation in communications.

-If you choose to submit content for publication (e.g., comments sent to us, a posting to a blog or a video), we may publish your screen name and other information you have provided to us.
+If you choose to submit content for publication (e.g., comments sent to us, a posting to a blog, or a video), we may publish your screen name and other information you have provided to us.

 We do not share information we collect with any 3rd party other than outlined above.